GavinPalmer1984/expertise/research-prompts/parenting-tools-techniques-research-prompt.md

 ## Output Requirements
 - Comprehensive catalog of evidence-based parenting techniques organized by age and situation
 - Safety guidelines for physical intervention methods
+- Communication frameworks for explaining containment policies to children in age-appropriate ways
 - Decision-making frameworks for choosing appropriate techniques
 - Training materials for parents learning new approaches
 - Cultural adaptation guidelines for different family contexts
 - Assessment tools for evaluating technique effectiveness and relationship impact
 - Support resources for parents struggling with challenging behaviors
+- Scripts and language suggestions for discussing boundaries and consequences with children before crises occur

 ## Specific Areas Needing Research
 - Effectiveness of loving physical restraint vs. alternative calming methods